-Layering up for the cold is always advised, however it’s an absolute must when going skiing.
+Layering up for the cold is always advised but is an absolute must when heading to the slopes.

 How do base layers work?

 The base layer is the layer closest to the skin, intended to act as a ‘second skin’ throughout the day.
 Base layers provide a layer of warmth, while wicking away your sweat to keep you fresh, warm and comfortable when being active in different climates, conditions and environments.

 There are a few different types of base layers – and other essential layers – which should be kept in mind when choosing what’s right for you, as each are designed with specific purposes to suit everyone.